rcsb/py-rcsb-api/docs/model_api/quickstart.md

 # Quickstart
-This is a quickstart guide to interacting with the RCSB PDB [ModelServer Coordinates API](https://models.rcsb.org/) using the *rcsb-api* Python package.
+This is a quickstart guide to interacting with the RCSB PDB [ModelServer API](https://models.rcsb.org/) using the *rcsb-api* Python package.

 ## Installation
 Get it from PyPI: